 Manure and bedding both have a useful “after-life” which plays an important role in making horse ownership safer for the environment and more cost effective for you.
 Our healthy soil and clean water are fragile and precious resources; as livestock owners, we must take great care not to do more harm than good!
 There are many ways to reuse livestock manure and stall bedding, and turn a waste into a resource.

 First you must decide whether to haul waste off-site, or manage it on the farm.
-If you choose the first option, there are three commercial compost facilities in Snohomish County that will accept livestock manure for a fee but do not provide pick-up services.
+If you choose the first option, look into commercial compost facilities that accept livestock manure for a fee.
 Another option is to find a nearby plant nursery, organic farm, or landscaping company that may take it for free.
 If you manage manure on the farm, there are three good options (and several bad ones!).

 Composted Bedding for Stalls